-Like the other Azure speech services, the Speech service is powered by the speech technologies used in products like Cortana and Microsoft Office.
+Like the other Azure speech services, Speech Services are powered by speech technologies used in products like Cortana and Microsoft Office.

-The Speech service unites the Azure speech features previously available via the Bing Speech API, Translator Speech, Custom Speech, and Custom Voice services.
+The Speech Services unite Azure speech features previously available via the Bing Speech API, Translator Speech, Custom Speech, and Custom Voice services.
 Now, one subscription provides access to all of these capabilities.

-The primary functions of the Speech service are Speech to Text (also called speech recognition or transcription), Text to Speech (speech synthesis), and Speech Translation.
+The primary functions of the Speech Services are speech-to-text (also called speech recognition or transcription), text-to-speech (speech synthesis), and speech translation.

 Customize speech features